sjanel/aeronet/README.md

 - Server preference: Order in `CompressionConfig::preferredFormats` only breaks ties among encodings with equal effective q-values; it does NOT restrict the server from selecting another supported encoding with a strictly higher q that is not listed.
 (If you leave the vector empty, the built‑in default order `gzip, deflate` is used for tie-breaks.)
 - Threshold: `minBytes` delays compression until uncompressed size reaches threshold (streaming buffers until then; fixed responses decide immediately).
 - Streaming integration: Headers are withheld until compression activation decision so `Content-Encoding` is always accurate once emitted.
-- Per-response opt-out: `HttpResponse::disableAutoCompression()` or `HttpResponseWriter::disableAutoCompression()` skips compression for that response only.
+- Per-response opt-out: supply your own `Content-Encoding` header (e.g. `identity` to disable, or a custom value you fully manage).
+If present, Aeronet never applies automatic compression and does not modify your header/body.
 - Vary header: Adds `Vary: Accept-Encoding` when compression applied (configurable via `addVaryHeader`).
 - Identity safety: If threshold not met, buffered bytes are flushed uncompressed and no misleading `Content-Encoding` is added.
 - Q-value precedence: Correctly honors client preference (e.g. `gzip;q=0.1, deflate;q=0.9` selects deflate even if server lists gzip first).